 ---|---|

-Anything might happen.
-The starting disk may corrupt due to a power loss or system crash, rendering the Macintosh HD greyed out.
-Macintosh HD greyed out in Disk Utility indicates no hardware malfunction because your Mac can still detect it even though it cannot be mounted.
-Even worse, a Mac won't turn on with a black screen may occur.
+Anything might happen, such as the starting disk corrupting due to a power loss or system crash, rendering the Macintosh HD greyed out in Disk Utility, or the Mac not turning on with a black screen.

-The corrupt disk is the primary reason the HD won't mount and greyed out.
-However, you cannot access the data stored on a corrupt disk.
+A corrupt disk is the main reason why an external hard drive (HD) won't mount and appears greyed out.
+Unfortunately, this means you won't be able to access the data stored on the corrupt disk.

-Most frequently, this occurs when people format an SD card or hard disk incorrectly or with an improper file system.
-Invalid media or disk not recognized, and other disk-related issues can occasionally happen due to doing this.
+Formatting an SD card or hard disk incorrectly or with an improper file system can lead to invalid media or disk not recognized issues, among other disk-related problems.

-While mounting the hard drive on Mac PC, power disturbance can damage it and throw different errors or bugs.
+Power disturbances while mounting a hard drive on a Mac PC can cause damage and lead to various errors or bugs.

-It is advised to restore your lost files before fixing the greyed Macintosh HD.
-The solutions to fix the error may need disk repair, formatting, and OS reinstallation, potentially resulting in permanent data loss.
+Restoring your lost files is recommended before attempting to fix the greyed Macintosh HD, as the solutions to repair the error may involve disk repair, formatting, and OS reinstallation, which can result in permanent data loss.

 To prevent data loss and recover lost data in Macintosh HD when needed, we suggest you download a data recovery software - Deep Data Recovery for Mac.

-Using the powerful software, you can recover your files with no additional computer or device needed to download the files needed for file restoration.
-Here are the Steps:
+Using the powerful software, you can recover your files without needing any additional computer or device to download the files needed for file restoration.
+The steps are straightforward, allowing you to easily recover your files.

 Step 1.
 Select file types and click "Next" to start

-Launch Deep Data Recovery on your Windows computer.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery on your Windows computer, select the file types you want to recover, and click "Next" to begin the recovery process.

 Step 2.
 Select the drive to be scanned